Maximal green sequences for cluster-tilted algebras of finite representation type: Appendix: maximal length MGSs

 \subsection{Upper bound for lengths of MGSs}

-For many cluster-tilted algebras of finite type the minimum length of a maximal green sequence has been computed \cite{CDRSW}, \cite{GMS}.
-In particular, in \cite{CDRSW} the following has been shown.
+For many cluster-tilted algebras of finite representation type the minimum length of a maximal green sequence has been computed \cite{CDRSW}, \cite{GMS}.
+In particular we have the following.

-\begin{thm} For $\Lambda=J(Q,W)$ a cluster-tilted algebra of type $A_n$ the minimum length of a maximal green sequence is $n+k$ where $k$ is the number of triangles in the quiver $Q$. \end{thm}
+\begin{thm} \cite{CDRSW} For $\Lambda=J(Q,W)$ a cluster-tilted algebra of type $A_n$ the minimum length of a maximal green sequence is $n+k$ where $k$ is the number of 3-cycles in the quiver $Q$. \end{thm}

-Using the equivalent formulation of MGSs in terms of forward hom-orthogonal sequences of modules we get the following upper bound for the maximum length of a MGS.
+Using the equivalent formulation of MGSs in terms of FHO sequences of modules (Corollary \ref{cor: main thm of section 2}) we will obtain an upper bound for the maximum length of a MGS.

-\begin{prop} Let $m,p$ be the maximum and minimum lengths of maximal green sequences for any Jacobian algebra $\Lambda=J(Q,W)$ of finite type.
+\begin{prop} Let $m,p$ be the maximum and minimum lengths of maximal green sequences for any Jacobian algebra $\Lambda=J(Q,W)$ of finite representation type.
 Then $m+p-n$ is at most equal to the number of isomorphism classes of indecomposable $\Lambda$-modules. \end{prop}

-\begin{proof} Let $M_1,\cdots,M_m$ be a forward hom-orthogonal sequence of Schurian modules of maximal length.
+\begin{proof} Let $M_1,\cdots,M_m$ be a FHO sequence of Schurian modules of maximal length.
 Construct another sequence of the $n$ simple $\Lambda$-modules in reverse order as they appear in the sequence $(M_i)$.
-Since $\Lambda$ has finite type, we can extend this to a maximal forward hom-orthogonal sequence $N_1,\cdots,N_q$ by inserting modules into the sequence.
+Since $\Lambda$ has finite representation type, we can extend this to a complete FHO sequence $N_1,\cdots,N_q$ by inserting modules into the sequence.
 Then $q\ge p$ by definition of $p$.

-Claim: A module $X$ appear in both lists if and only if $X$ is simple.
+Claim: A module $X$ appears in both lists if and only if $X$ is simple.